mapeditor/tiled/docs/manual/using-wang-tiles.rst

    The other values can be changed from the properties view.

-Wang color properties

 Probability
 ^^^^^^^^^^^
-When choosing a tile with wang methods, all tiles with a valid wang pattern are considered.
+When choosing a tile with Wang methods, all tiles with a valid Wang pattern are considered.
 They are given a weight based on their edge/corner colors' probabilities.
 Then one is selected at random, while considering this weight.
 The weight is the product of all the probabilities.